colla00/Python-60-Days-of-Coding/README.md

 38. Write a program to flatten a nested list.
 39. Write a program to find the most common words in a text file.
 40. Write a program that uses recursion to generate all permutations of a list.
+41. Write a program that uses a try-except block to handle division by zero.